josephspurrier/surfstack-mongodb/README.md

-MongoDB library wrapper in PHP
+MongoDB Library Wrapper in PHP
 ==============================

 * There are two classes (Options and Find_Modify_Options) that ease the use of options in MongoDB operations